'Italy scalp caps off year like no other for NI'

 "We played in a way in which we turned them as much as we could, and the crowd were excited.
 We had them, we had the crowd based on the first five to ten minutes."

 It's arguably the biggest win for Northern Ireland since they stunned Norway in Lurgan back in 2011.

 Eleven years on they have claimed another major scalp, but this time there is a major difference.

 "Of course it's way up there, but it's funny because of the expectations now.
 Whenever we beat Norway we partied all night," laughed McFadden.

 "But against Italy, you seen at the end, people were happy but we weren't chanting and celebrating.
-It's almost a given now that we can compete with these teams and we have to keep going."
+It's almost a given now that we can compete with these teams and we have to keep going.

 "All the memories we have had against big nations have given us a lot of confidence and that's all we thought about - sell-out crowd, our little home ground and we knew we would get a result."